kulkarniachyut/alphabrain-core/README.md

 ---

 ## 👨‍💻 Maintainer
-**You** — as the primary developer and architect of AlphaBrain Core.
+**Achyut Kulkarni** — as the primary developer and architect of AlphaBrain Core.
 This repository represents your journey toward staff-level AI engineering mastery.# alphabrain-core AI Engineering for Financial Forecasting